 The Home Care Allowance (HCA) is a financial assistance program for elderly, low income and / or disabled Colorado residents.
 It is intended to help program participants avoid placement in a nursing home by paying for unskilled home care services, which allow them to continue living independently.

 The program’s name is somewhat misleading in that the financial assistance can be used for a variety of purposes.
 It is not strictly limited to home care.
 For the most part, program participants use the allowance for non-medical care, which includes assistance with the activities of daily living, such as bathing, eating, and basic mobility.
 Chore services that help the individual maintain their home’s safety and upkeep are also permitted under this program, as is respite care and other forms of caregiver support for informal (unpaid) caregivers.

 This program is designed under the consumer direction model of service, which allows program participants flexibility.
 Payments may be made toward any provider of the recipient’s choosing.
 This includes paying family members to provide assistance services, as long as they are over the age of 18.

+An individual’s functional ability is considered for the Home Care Allowance Program.
 An assessment is made of the candidate’s capacity to complete Activities of Daily living (ADLs) and Instrumental Activities of Daily living (IADLs).
-Both the number of activities with which they require assistance and the frequency with which they require assistance are considered.
+Both the number and frequency of activities they require assistance with are considered.